WeGamers/sns_en/IOS API接口/API接口.rst

 For more details on parameter types, please refer to the interface methods.

-- 3.1.2Step 2: Open game community interface
+- Step 2: Open game community interface

 .. code-block:: c